• Home

 No rebates are available for the above assessments.
 For adults over the age of 25, Medicare rebates only apply to counselling in relation to mental health concerns.
 Autism is not considered a mental health condition and therefore, rebates cannot be claimed for the diagnosis of adults.
 If you have private health insurance, you can check if psychology assessments are rebatable.

 For counselling support (under Medicare or a privately funded client), the fee is $230 per 50 minute session.
 See the Counselling and Psychology section for more information about rebates available.
-The NDIS counselling fee is $222.99 per 50 minute session.

 Click below to book your appointment - in person or online